The Largest Boating Market on the Pacific

 Key California Boating Facts

-• Registration Required: All motorized boats must be registered with the California Department of Motor Vehicles (DMV)
+• Registration Required: All motorized vessels and sailboats over 8 feet must be registered with the CA Division of Boating and Waterways (DBW); two-year cycle

 California Boat Loan Rates by Credit Score